-Francois Gerard is a Lecturer in Economics at Queen Mary University of London.
+Francois Gerard is a Reader in Economics at Queen Mary University of London.
 He obtained his BA at the Université Catholique de Louvain (Belgium) and his PhD at the University of California, Berkeley (USA).
 His research lies at the intersection of Public Economics and Development, investigating questions related to inequality, social programs, taxation, and environmental policies in middle-income and developing countries.

 Recent work by Francois Gerard

 Cash transfer programmes can stimulate the local economy: Evidence from Brazil

 In addition to their impact on poverty, cash transfers can have positive spillovers to the local economy

 The value of job displacement insurance programmes in developing countries: Evidence from Brazil

 Income support for laid-off formal workers can be beneficial even in countries with high informality, but how the benefits are disbursed matters

 Articles : Labour Markets & Migration

 What are the trade-offs between unemployment benefits and severance pay?

 Video : Labour Markets & Migration